 POLICY STATEMENT

 Subject: Copyright Policy

-Date: Distribution Code: Reference Number:

-Revision Date:

-Addition Deletion New ItemX Originating Office: President's Approval

-1. PURPOSE: resources at Indiana U ("the University") in c copyright laws, includ the Digital Millennium and the Technology, E Harmonization (TEAC policy is to facilitate le materials by members the use of any copyrighted University of Pennsylvania compliance with all applicable ling the standards of Fair Use; in Copyright Act (DMCA); Education, and Copyright CH) Act.
-The purpose of this egitimate use of copyrighted of the University community acational, research, creative,

-2. SCOPE: community who use c all members of the University opyrighted materials in their creative, and scholarly
+Date: Distribution Code: Reference Number: Revision Date: Addition Deletion New ItemX Originating Office: President's Approval 1.
+PURPOSE: resources at Indiana U ("the University") in c copyright laws, includ the Digital Millennium and the Technology, E Harmonization (TEAC policy is to facilitate le materials by members the use of any copyrighted inversity of Pennsylvania compliance with all applicable ing the standards of Fair Use; in Copyright Act (DMCA); Education, and Copyright CH) Act.
+The purpose of this egitimate use of copyrighted of the University community acational, research, creative, 2.
+SCOPE: community who use control educational, research, pursuits.
+This policy dapplicable federal, state te, or local laws; PASSHE Bargaining Agreements; or 3.
+OBJECTIVE: University is in compl state, and local laws go the University provide policy is to ensure that the iance with applicable federal, overning copyright and that es the appropriate educational les to facilitate compliance 4.
+POLICY: community must comp Copyright law include members of the University ply with U.S. copyright law. s, but is not limited to, at ownership, Fair Use, the

-pursuits.
-This policy does not supersede any applicable federal, state, or local laws; PASSHE policies or Collective Bargaining Agreements; or IUP's Acceptable Use Policy.

-The objective of this policy is to ensure that the University is in compliance with applicable federal, state, and local laws governing copyright and that the University provides the appropriate educational resources and guidelines to facilitate compliance with copyright laws.

-It is the policy that all members of the University community must comply with U.S. copyright law.
-Copyright law includes, but is not limited to, provisions of copyright ownership, Fair Use, the DMCA, and the TEACH Act.
+DMCA, and the TEACH Act.
 Copyrighted materials may be copied freely by the copyright owner.
 Faculty and staff are permitted to use and duplicate the copyrighted materials of other parties for educational and classroom uses with permission of the copyright holder or provided such activities are within the Fair Use standard, 17 USC §107.
 The Fair Use standard requires consideration and balancing of four factors to determine if duplication or use constitutes a Fair Use by Users of Copyrighted Materials.
 The DMCA includes prohibitions against the circumvention of technological preventative measures applied to copyrighted works (e.g., anti-piracy encryption or encoding) or the manufacture or use of software to circumvent protection measures.
 The TEACH Act expands provisions of Fair Use for the purposes of distance education under strict conditions, including the adoption of a university copyright policy, access to copyright information, and limitations on access to copyrighted materials.